martinSternelius/Magento-2-Qliro_QliroOne/README.md

-# Qliro One Checkout for Magento 2.2
+# Qliro One Checkout for Magento 2

+(verified in Magento 2.2.3 and 2.3.4)

 The module is a fully functional implementation of a custom checkout that uses Qliro One functionality through its API.